Top 2025 Application Security Predictions with Aaron Lord. Register Now.

 How does Akto help with API Discovery?

-Akto API discovery
+Akto API Discovery

 Akto enhances API discovery through a comprehensive approach that combines automated source code analysis with real-time traffic monitoring.
 This dual methodology ensures that organizations maintain an up-to-date and complete inventory of all APIs, including internal, external, third-party, shadow, and zombie APIs.